RESEARCH STARTER

 Economy

 Reflective of Denmark's overall economic climate, Copenhagen, which has increasingly focused its economy upon green and sustainable principles, enjoys a strong free-market economy.
-Copenhagen is Denmark's industrial center, manufacturing a good portion of its ships, ship engines, textiles, porcelain, and packaged foodstuffs for both domestic use and export, and almost all of its information technology (IT), biotechnology, and pharmaceutical products.
+Copenhagen is Denmark’s industrial center, producing ships, engines, textiles, porcelain, and packaged foodstuffs for both domestic use and export, and almost all of its information technology (IT), biotechnology, and pharmaceutical products.

 Copenhagen is situated in the middle of Medicon Valley, a densely packed cluster of biotech, pharmaceutical, life science, and world-renowned research and development (R&D) companies that extends into southern Sweden.
 It is one of the most dynamic biotech regions in northern Europe.
 Medicon Valley attracts to the Copenhagen area a well-educated workforce.
-According to a 2018 report by the OECD, 38 percent of Danish men and 55 percent of Danish women between the ages of twenty-five and thirty-four had completed some form of tertiary education.
+As of a 2018 OECD report, 38 percent of Danish men and 55 percent of Danish women between the ages of twenty-five and thirty-four had completed some form of tertiary education.

 The services sector is significant to Copenhagen's industrial landscape, offering retail, hospitality, food, transportation, financial, business, and telecommunication services to its residents.
 The services sector is especially accommodating to Copenhagen's many IT-invested businesses, providing them with top-notch telecommunications and IT platforms.